nepiskopos/langgraph-pii-detector/README.md

     Building secure AI pipelines with privacy-preserving layers

-This solution was developed during my time at [IBM](https://www.ibm.com), as part of the Digital Transformation project for the [National Bank of Greece (NBG)](https://www.nbg.gr/en/), where I was tasked with exploring and utilizing the LangGraph framework to meet complex enterprise needs.
+This solution is based on more feature-rich version, developed during my time at [IBM](https://www.ibm.com), as part of the Digital Transformation project for the [National Bank of Greece (NBG)](https://www.nbg.gr/en/), where I was tasked with exploring and utilizing the LangGraph framework to meet complex enterprise needs.